 Effect of copper in steel

 WISCO steel, made from Daye Ore, often contains copper.
 Copper enhances strength and toughness, particularly the atmospheric corrosion performance.
 The downside is that hot brittleness is more likely to occur during hot processing.
-When the copper content exceeds 0.5%, the plasticity is significantly reduced, when the copper content is less than 0.50%, it has no effect on weldability.
+When the copper content exceeds 0.5%, the plasticity is greatly reduced, but when the copper content is less than 0.50%, it has no impact on weldability.

 Effect of aluminum in steel

-When aluminum is used with chromium and silicon, it can significantly improve the high temperature non-skinning performance and the ability to withstand high temperature corrosion.
+When combined with chromium and silicon, aluminum greatly improves the high temperature non-skinning performance and resistance to high temperature corrosion.
 However, aluminum negatively impacts the hot workability, welding performance, and cutting performance of steel.

 Effect of boron in steel